"Listen to audio version"

 • Benefits of Refinance Proceeds

-Three Real Estate Investment Models
+Real Estate Investment Modeling

 In real estate, there are three primary investment models: buying a property directly (a DIY approach), buying shares in a publicly traded real estate investment trust (the REIT model), and investing with a private real estate sponsor (the private equity model).